ethereum/ethereum-org-website/src/content/nft/index.md

 ## Build with NFTs

 Most NFTs are built using a consistent standard known as [ERC-721](/developers/docs/standards/tokens/erc-721/).
 However there is a newer ERC-1155 standard which aims to make NFTs more efficient, especially in the realm of gaming.

-## NFT apps

-[Add links to NFT apps categorised in the same way as the dapps page]

 ## Futher reading